 Companies continue to incorporate ElectriPlast in their on-going product development evaluations.
-On March 30, 2016, the Company announced that LeddarTech includes ElectriPlast material to produce lens barrels in its latest release of its LeddarOne Sensing Module, a compact and low-cost lidar that provides valuable presence detection and distance measurement capabilities to a wide range of finished products.
-In the announcement, LeddarTech highlighted the superior qualities of ElectriPlast in the key areas of weight-reduction, cost, and robustness in the demanding environment of drone aircraft.
+The Company continues to provide ElectriPlast material to LeddarTech to produce its lens barrels in its LeddarOne Sensing Module, a compact and low-cost lidar that provides valuable presence detection and distance measurement capabilities to a wide range of finished products, including its use in autonomous vehicles and drone aircraft where weight-reduction, cost, and performance and robustness are essential to meet stringent operational requirements.